bettergovph/bettergov/README.md

 If you're interested in contributing, please reach out to us at [volunteers@bettergov.ph](mailto:volunteers@bettergov.ph) or open an issue in this repository.

+## Code of Conduct

+We are committed to fostering a welcoming and respectful community.
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before participating.

 ## Contributing

 We welcome contributions from everyone!